 Menorca is connected to the rest of Spain by ferries.
 This is an easy solution if you want to spend your holiday in Spain exploring different parts of this beautiful and colourful country.
 One suggestion could be Barcelona, with which a regular ferry service connects Menorca.

 Of course, do not miss the opportunity to explore Menorca's surroundings, as Menorca is just one of the four major islands of the Balearic Islands.
 Mallorca, Ibiza, and Formentera are worth a visit.
 Especially those looking for crazy fun will be impressed by Ibiza and Mallorca.
 In addition to the islands mentioned above, there are many small islands in the Balearic Islands, most of which are clustered around four larger ones.
 One of these, for example, is Isla del Rey: a small island with enormous historical significance.
 In the past, there was a military hospital on the island.
 When the hospital moved to Mahon, the island was abandoned.
 However, various remains from that time can still be seen on the island.

 Where to eat, drink, and party in Menorca

-Unlike the neighboring islands of Mallorca and Ibiza, the nightlife here is a little quieter.
+Unlike the neighbouring islands of Mallorca and Ibiza, the nightlife here is quieter.
 After a day at the beach or an excursion, there is simply no better way to end the day than with a romantic dinner overlooking the sunset.
 There are also many bars and restaurants where you can end the day dancing to the sounds of live music.

 Due to its good location, Menorca is known for its excellent seafood.
 Among the most famous is the lobster stew.
 The locals are also proud of the locally produced cheeses and cured meats.
-Menorca, with its lush climate and fertile soil, is dotted with vineyards producing excellent local wines.
-For those who want something stronger, there is also local gin.
+With its lush climate and fertile soil, Menorca is dotted with vineyards producing excellent local wines.
+For those who want something more substantial, there is also local gin.